+Lepturus is native sedge to Kure.
 Lepturus cotyledons are long and relatively broad compared to the first true leaves, with a consistent width over most of the length of the blade, then tapering abruptly to a point.
 The blades have fine but distinct striations.

 According to historical accounts, Lepturus repens may have never occurred in large numbers on Kure.
 L. repens has made a significant recovery since the Starr Botanical survey in 2000 when no plants were found.
 A few plants were discovered in 2002 and spread throughout the island by outplanting.
 Then the 2011 Japan tsunami distributed the seeds widely along the west coast where it is now abundant as well as on the interior of the island on the north point.